 Eat the hot beef sandwich at Great Bend’s biker bar, The HandleBar.
 Enjoy yellow curry, hot and sour chicken soup, and the fried banana at Sarocha Thai.
 Stay at the Best Western Angus Inn.
 Request a courtyard room on an indoor corridor.

-Pro Tip: Ride or walk the seven-mile hike and bike path on Great Bend’s Arkansas River levee system.
+Pro Tip: Ride or walk the seven-mile hike and bike path (PDF) on Great Bend’s Arkansas River levee system.
 Remember that in Kansas, the river is called the Ar-KAN-sus, not that other state’s name.